 Senators had come to an agreement on the bill Thursday, Reid said, but he didn't offer details.
 The agreement allowed the Senate to move forward with a vote to close debate late Thursday, said a spokeswoman for Senator Dick Durbin, an Illinois Democrat and one of the main sponsors of the bill.

 Supporters of the bill had hoped for a vote this week.

-Wyden and Senator Max Baucus, a Montana Democrat, brought the Senate to a standstill during the week by objecting to any amendments offered to the bill.
+Senator Ron Wyden, an Oregon Democrat, and Senator Max Baucus, a Montana Democrat, brought the Senate to a standstill during the week by objecting to any amendments offered to the bill.
 Backers of the bill refused to move on to other business, and opponents refused to let the bill move forward.

 Just five states do not levy sales taxes.
 Residents of all the other states are required to report website and catalog purchases and pay sales tax, but many people don't know of these requirements and they are largely ignored.

 Supporters of the Marketplace Fairness Act say the current situation is unfair to brick-and-mortar retailers, which have to charge a 5 percent to 10 percent sales tax on their products, while many Internet sellers do not.
 States with sales taxes are missing out on an estimated US$23 billion in tax revenue because a 1992 Supreme Court ruling prohibits states from collecting sales tax from sellers that have no physical presence within their borders.

 Critics say the bill would place costly tax-collection burdens on small Internet sellers, even though the bill requires participating states to provide free tax collection software to retailers.
 The bill would exempt businesses with less than $1 million in annual Internet sales from collecting the sales taxes.

 The bill could slow the growth of e-commerce, one of the few growing segments of the U.S. economy, and it would force businesses to collect taxes in states where they have no operations or influence, critics have said.